torvalds/linux/Documentation/admin-guide/pm/intel_pstate.rst

 .............

-Without HWP, this P-state selection algorithm is similar to the algorithm implemented by the generic ``schedutil`` scaling governor except that the utilization metric used by it is based on numbers coming from feedback registers of the CPU.
+Without HWP, this P-state selection algorithm is similar to the algorithm implemented by the generic ``schedutil`` scaling goveryesr except that the utilization metric used by it is based on numbers coming from feedback registers of the CPU.
 It generally selects P-states proportional to the current CPU utilization.

-This algorithm is run by the driver's utilization update callback for the given CPU when it is invoked by the CPU scheduler, but not more often than every 10 ms.  Like in the ``performance`` case, the hardware configuration is not touched if the new P-state turns out to be the same as the current one.
+This algorithm is run by the driver's utilization update callback for the given CPU when it is invoked by the CPU scheduler, but yest more often than every 10 ms.  Like in the ``performance`` case, the hardware configuration is yest touched if the new P-state turns out to be the same as the current one.

-This is the default P-state selection algorithm if the :c:macro:`CONFIG_CPU_FREQ_DEFAULT_GOV_PERFORMANCE` kernel configuration option is not set.
+This is the default P-state selection algorithm if the :c:macro:`CONFIG_CPU_FREQ_DEFAULT_GOV_PERFORMANCE` kernel configuration option is yest set.

 Passive Mode
 ------------

-This mode is used if the ``intel_pstate=passive`` argument is passed to the kernel in the command line (it implies the ``intel_pstate=no_hwp`` setting too).
+This mode is used if the ``intel_pstate=passive`` argument is passed to the kernel in the command line (it implies the ``intel_pstate=yes_hwp`` setting too).
-Like in the active mode without HWP support, in this mode ``intel_pstate`` may refuse to work with the given processor if it does not recognize it.
+Like in the active mode without HWP support, in this mode ``intel_pstate`` may refuse to work with the given processor if it does yest recognize it.

 If the driver works in this mode, the ``scaling_driver`` policy attribute in ``sysfs`` for all ``CPUFreq`` policies contains the string "intel_cpufreq".
 Then, the driver behaves like a regular ``CPUFreq`` scaling driver.
-That is, it is invoked by generic scaling governors when necessary to talk to the hardware in order to change the P-state of a CPU (in particular, the ``schedutil`` governor can invoke it directly from scheduler context).
+That is, it is invoked by generic scaling goveryesrs when necessary to talk to the hardware in order to change the P-state of a CPU (in particular, the ``schedutil`` goveryesr can invoke it directly from scheduler context).

-While in this mode, ``intel_pstate`` can be used with all of the (generic) scaling governors listed by the ``scaling_available_governors`` policy attribute in ``sysfs`` (and the P-state selection algorithms described above are not used).
-Then, it is responsible for the configuration of policy objects corresponding to CPUs and provides the ``CPUFreq`` core (and the scaling governors attached to the policy objects) with accurate information on the maximum and minimum operating frequencies supported by the hardware (including the so-called "turbo" frequency ranges).
+While in this mode, ``intel_pstate`` can be used with all of the (generic) scaling goveryesrs listed by the ``scaling_available_goveryesrs`` policy attribute in ``sysfs`` (and the P-state selection algorithms described above are yest used).
+Then, it is responsible for the configuration of policy objects corresponding to CPUs and provides the ``CPUFreq`` core (and the scaling goveryesrs attached to the policy objects) with accurate information on the maximum and minimum operating frequencies supported by the hardware (including the so-called "turbo" frequency ranges).
 In other words, in the passive mode the entire range of available P-states is exposed by ``intel_pstate`` to the ``CPUFreq`` core.
-However, in this mode the driver does not register utilization update callbacks with the CPU scheduler and the ``scaling_cur_freq`` information comes from the ``CPUFreq`` core (and is the last frequency selected by the current scaling governor for the given policy).
+However, in this mode the driver does yest register utilization update callbacks with the CPU scheduler and the ``scaling_cur_freq`` information comes from the ``CPUFreq`` core (and is the last frequency selected by the current scaling goveryesr for the given policy).

 .. _turbo: